Perth Mint Gold Token Trading 0% Higher Over Last Week (PMGT)

-Perth Mint Gold Token (PMGT) traded flat against the dollar during the 24 hour period ending at 23:00 PM E.T. on July 22nd.
-One Perth Mint Gold Token token can currently be purchased for $1,888.98 or 0.06198125 BTC on exchanges.
-Perth Mint Gold Token has a market capitalization of $563,672.37 and approximately $1,885.04 worth of Perth Mint Gold Token was traded on exchanges in the last day.
-Over the last week, Perth Mint Gold Token has traded 0% higher against the dollar.
+Perth Mint Gold Token (PMGT) traded flat against the U.S. dollar during the 24 hour period ending at 15:00 PM E.T. on July 23rd.
+One Perth Mint Gold Token token can currently be bought for $1,888.98 or 0.06198125 BTC on exchanges.
+Perth Mint Gold Token has a market capitalization of $563,672.37 and $1,885.04 worth of Perth Mint Gold Token was traded on exchanges in the last day.
+Over the last week, Perth Mint Gold Token has traded up 0% against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.